About the Blog Articles

 Presently, BTCBOX is a Taiwanese-capitalized company with very strong ties to this place that I love, Taiwan.
 As it’s revealed in the name, “BTC”, it symbolizes that it couldn’t be here today if Bitcoin didn’t exist, which is also the identity of this company that I love.

 As for the culture of the company, there are no mysterious rules like in traditional Japanese companies.
-It is a very bottom-up type of a place where everyone can easily express their opinions.
+It is a very bottom-up type of place where everyone can easily express their opinions.
 Since I joined, I have been allowed to challenge various things freely.
 We have an environment where we can discuss ideas freely, even when we start blog articles or new projects.

 The employment background demographic is quite diverse.
-We have people who have come from diverse cultures, and that is important especially in the crypto industry where borders do not exist, and having a global sensitivity to information is of utmost importance.
+We have people who have come from diverse cultures, and that is important, especially in the crypto industry where borders do not exist, and having a global sensitivity to information is of utmost importance.
 I hope to be able to continue working with such people.